Pilot (Tracey Breaks the News)

-"Pilot" is the pilot episode of the British comedy series Tracey Breaks the News starring Tracey Ullman.
+"Pilot" is the pilot episode of the British comedy series Tracey Breaks the News, starring Tracey Ullman.
 The series was commissioned by the BBC for BBC One.
-It is thematically inspired by the aftermath 2017 United Kingdom general election, as well as the one year anniversary of the Brexit vote, and was recorded (and expected to air) shortly thereafter.
-The special is a reformatted version of Tracey Ullman's Show.
-"Tracey Breaks the News" is the second special Ullman has done for British television; her first since 1993's Tracey Ullman: A Class Act, and her fifth overall.
-The show aired on 23 June.
+It was thematically inspired by the aftermath of the 2017 United Kingdom general election, as well as the one-year anniversary of the Brexit referendum, and was recorded and aired shortly thereafter.
+The broadcast is a reformatted version of Tracey Ullman's Show.

-The success of the special led to the order and creation of the series Tracey Breaks the News.
+Tracey Breaks the News is the second television special Ullman has produced for British television, her first since 1993's Tracey Ullman: A Class Act, and her fifth overall.
+The episode aired on 23 June 2017.
+The success of the pilot led to a full series commission of Tracey Breaks the News.